Particular/docs.particular.net/nservicebus/bridge/configuration.md

 The error queue used by the bridge is named `bridge.error` by default.
 Note that the default `error` queue used by other platform components can not be used to enable bridging of the system-wide error queue since a bridged queue may not be used as the error queue.
 See the documentation around [bridging platform queues](#bridging-platform-queues) for more details.

-A different error queue may configured as follows:
+A different error queue may be configured as follows:

 snippet: custom-error-queue